Oh, what could have been.

 Center/Guard - Tristen Hoge

-Hoge isn't put together really well for an interior offensive lineman.
+Hoge is put together really well for an interior offensive lineman.
 Looking at his Dad, it's pretty obvious that it's a point of emphasis with the family to be in great shape.
 He also has a ginormous head.
 The value of this is debatable at best, but hey, it can't hurt?

 Some of the best players at the entire event were defensive tackles and that means Hoge was in tough with pretty much any matchup.
-He really struggled on the first day in pads in a half-line drill and was stopping his feet on contact, something that you did not see from him at all on film.
+He really struggled on the first day in pads in a half-line drill and was stopping his feet on contact, something that you did see from him at times on film.
 It's a huge step up in competition for Hoge from what he sees in southeast Idaho.
 Sometimes after a few bad reps, it's tough to get out from that downward spiral.

 He improved on the second day in pads, but again had some trouble against Texas A&M commit Daylon Mack.
 Some of the guys he was facing are already grown man strong.
 You can tell Hoge is a big, strong kid, but just not at the level those guys are yet.